-Instead of the provision of shoes, cardigan or jacket, stockings and socks, the employer may, by agreement with the employee, pay such employee allowances at the rates set out in item 4 - shoes, item 5 - cardigan/jacket, item 6 - stockings and item 7 - socks of Table 2 per week.
+- (a) Employees required by the employer to wear uniforms will be supplied with an adequate number of uniforms, shoes, a cardigan or jacket, socks and stockings appropriate to the occupation free of cost to employees.
+Such items are to remain the property of the employer and be laundered and maintained by such employer free of cost to the employee. - (b) Instead of the provision of such uniforms, the employer may, by agreement with the employee, pay such employee a uniform allowance at the rate set out in item 3 uniforms of Table 2 per week. - Instead of the provision of shoes, cardigan or jacket, stockings and socks, the employer may, by agreement with the employee, pay such employee allowances at the rates set out in item 4 shoes, item 5 cardigan/jacket, item 6 stockings and item 7 socks of Table 2 per week. - (c) Where an employee's uniforms are not laundered by or at the expense of the employer, the employee will be paid a weekly laundry allowance at the rate set out in item 8 of Table 2. - (d) The uniform allowance, but not the laundry allowance, will be paid during all absences on paid leave, except absences on long service leave and absence on personal/carer's leave beyond 21 days. - (e) Where an employer requires an employee to wear rubber gloves, special clothing or where safety equipment is required for the work performed by an employee, the employer must reimburse the employee for the cost of purchasing such special clothing or safety equipment, except where such clothing or equipment is provided by the employer.

-- (c) Where an employee's uniforms are not laundered by or at the expense of the employer, the employee will be paid a weekly laundry allowance at the rate set out in item 8 of Table 2. - (d) The uniform allowance, but not the laundry allowance, will be paid during all absences on paid leave, except absences on long service leave and absence on personal/carer's leave beyond 21 days. - (e) Where an employer requires an employee to wear rubber gloves, special clothing or where safety equipment is required for the work performed by an employee, the employer must reimburse the employee for the cost of purchasing such special clothing or safety equipment, except where such clothing or equipment is provided by the employer.
+22.3 Meal Allowances

-- 19.3 Meal Allowances - (a) An employee will be supplied with an adequate meal where an employer has adequate cooking and dining facilities or be paid a meal allowance, in addition to any overtime payment at the following rates:
+(a) An employee will be supplied with an adequate meal where an employer has adequate cooking and dining facilities or be paid a meal allowance, in addition to any overtime payment at the following rates:

-For Nursing Classifications item 9 of Table 2; Aged Care Classifications classified at pay points "A" item 10 of Table 2; Health Professionals classified at pay points A item 11 of Table 2; Aged Care Classifications classified at pay points "C" item 12 of Table 2; Health Professionals classified at pay points "C" item 13 of Table 2; Home Care Classifications item 14 of Table 2.
+For Nursing Classifications item 9 of Table 2; Aged Care Classifications classified at pay points "A" item 10 of Table 2; Health Professionals classified at pay points "A" item 11 of Table 2; Aged Care Classifications classified at pay points "C" item 12 of Table 2; Health Professionals classified at pay points "C" item 13 of Table 2; Home Care Classifications item 14 of Table 2.